AAFP Statement: America Deserves a National Effort to Assure Health Care for All

 FOR IMMEDIATE RELEASE

 Monday, September 30, 2002

 “Thirty-nine million of our friends and neighbors didn’t have health insurance while the economy was booming, and it should be no mystery that more have become uninsured as the economy has faltered.
 Worrying about the next job is hard enough, worrying about one’s health and the health of one’s family at the same time is an unrealistic burden that none of us should have to bear.
 Although important steps have been taken in recent years to repair our broken health care system, such as the creation of the State Children’s Health Insurance Program, it is becoming increasingly plain that incremental steps are not adequately meeting the health care needs of all in the United States.

 # # #

-Founded in 1947, the AAFP represents 115,900 physicians and medical students nationwide.
-It is the only medical society devoted solely to primary care.
+Founded in 1947, the American Academy of Family Physicians represents 134,600 physicians and medical students nationwide, and it is the only medical society devoted solely to primary care.

 To learn more about the AAFP and family medicine, visit www.aafp.org/media.
-For information about health care, health conditions and wellness, please visit the AAFP’s award-winning consumer website, www.FamilyDoctor.org(www.familydoctor.org).
+Follow us on Twitter,(twitter.com) and like us on Facebook.
+For information about health care, health conditions and wellness, visit the AAFP’s award-winning consumer website, www.familydoctor.org(familydoctor.org).